Kashvir-Sewpersad/PROG7312_POE_ST10257503/README.md

 ---

 ## Project Overview
-This is a C# ASP.NET MVC web application designed forProg 7312 Part 1 .
+This is a C# ASP.NET MVC web application designed for Prog 7312 Part 1, 2 and POE Final Submission .

 ---

 ## Prerequisites
-Ensure your system meets these requirements:
+Ensure your system meets these requirements and has the following installed:
 1. **Operating System**: Windows 10/11 or macOS/Linux
 2. **.NET SDK**: Version 6.0 or later ([Download .NET](https://dotnet.microsoft.com/download))
 3. **IDE** (Recommended):
-   - Visual Studio 2022 (Community Edition free)
+   - Visual Studio 2022
+   - Any preferred IDE capable of running MVC projects
 4. **Web Browser**: Chrome